4 simple ways to prevent burns and scalds

 Among young children, scalds caused by hot liquids or steam are the most common types of burn-related injuries.
 Parents and caregivers can take simple precautions such as adjusting the water heater and using the kitchen stove's back burner, whenever possible, to prevent accidental injuries.

 At Le Bonheur, most accidental scald burns occur in young children during food preparation.
 Semisolid and grease burns are the most common and are also associated with the most serious burns that often require extensive care in acute and long-term settings.
-The emergency department also sees several patients each year for burns that happen while cooking Ramen noodles.
+The past two years Le Bonheur has cared for more than 100 patients who were burned during food preparation.
+61 percent of those burns happened while cooking Ramen noodles.

 A typical scenario for this to occur involves someone heating the dish in the microwave, reaching to take the bowl out, discovering it’s too hot, and spilling the liquid on themselves or a child nearby.